kirstynich/todo-example/README.md

 Run the example and check that clicking the done button on an item put a line through any done items.
 If it works commit the style.css, index.php and Todo.php files with a short message to say you added the "done" functionality.
-If you have any issues don't be afraid to get in touch and ask.
+If you have any issues you may need to clear your cache or hard reload the page, but don't be afraid to get in touch and ask.

 ## Editing todo items
 In the index.php file find the btn-group that is used for each item.
 You will need to add a new button to edit items.